-Having already won Championships as a Junior, Morgan Lake is starting up a great career in Athletics, achieving a personal best in the individual high jump at the Rio Olympics in 2016.
-Earlier this year we caught up with the British Athlete to find out about the lead-up to the Commonwealth Games, the Smash Helsinki event and a typical competition day.
+Having already won Championships as a Junior, Morgan Lake is starting up a great career in athletics, achieving a personal best in the individual high jump at the Rio 2016 Olympic Games.
+Earlier this year, we caught up with Morgan to find out about the lead-up to the Commonwealth Games, the Smash Helsinki event and a typical competition day.

 Have you always been interested in athletics?